comprakt/comprakt/abstract_syntax.md

 ##### Program

 This is the top-level AST node.
-It stores all class declerations of the MiniJava program.
+It stores all class declarations of the MiniJava program.

-##### ClassDecleration
+##### ClassDeclaration

-This AST node stores the Class decleration, which consists of a name and the members of the class.
+This AST node stores the Class declaration, which consists of a name and the members of the class.

 ##### ClassMember